HistAI/hibou/README.md

 [https://arxiv.org/abs/2406.05074](https://arxiv.org/abs/2406.05074)

+## Updates

+**08.09.2024**: We are excited to announce the release of Hibou-L under the Apache 2.0 license.
+You can find Hibou-L on Hugging Face 🤗 [here](https://huggingface.co/histai/hibou-L).

 ## Introduction

 This repository contains the code to run the Hibou-B model locally.
-For inquiries about accessing Hibou-L, please contact us at [models@hist.ai](mailto:models@hist.ai).
+For inquiries about accessing Hibou-L on CellDX, please contact us at [models@hist.ai](mailto:models@hist.ai).

 ## Getting Started